top of page

 • Intermediate- an arm's length distance, such as working at the computer

-• Near- reading, knitting, using a The correct spelling is a cell phone.
+• Near-reading, knitting, using a cell phone.

 With a monofocal IOL, you will have excellent vision at a specific distance but need glasses for other distances.
-Most patients who choose a monofocal lens prioritize distance vision and use reading glasses for close-up vision.
+Most patients who choose a monofocal lens prioritise distance vision and use reading glasses for close-up vision.

 Driving